jmc-88/lambda/README.md

 &   = <bitwise AND>
 |   = <bitwise OR>
 ^   = <bitwise XOR>

+pair    = lambda x, y, z . z x y first   = lambda pair . pair lambda x, y . x second  = lambda pair . pair lambda x, y . y

+list  = pair
+head  = first
+tail  = second

+print  = <prints the string argument to standard output>
+input  = <reads a line from standard input and returns it as a string, excluding the line terminator>
 ```

 ## Known Issues

 The `=` comparison operator doesn't work on booleans because they are Church-encoded.

-No garbage collection yet, the interpreter will leak the world until you close it (to be fixed in a future release).
+No garbage collection yet, the interpreter will leak the world until you terminate it (this is going to be fixed in a future release).